AakashGarg54/basic-next-mongo/nextjs.md

 - We don't want to make the client side bundle heavier which leads to performance issues on client side.
 - Therefore, it's crucial to keep the server side bundle separate with the client side bundle
 - Provide a Build-time error if developers accidentally import one of these modules into client component.
-- In order to protect our code and not to put server side components to the client side, we use a separate lierary package named `server-only` and importing it into the component which we want to be server side only.
+- In order to protect our code and not to put server side components to the client side, we use a separate lierary package named `server-only` and importing it into the component which we want to be server side only. `import "server-only"`
 - **_Note:_** We can also use a client component within a server-side component by making a client component (using `use client` directive) a separate component outside the app folder and invoking it directly to the server component.
 This is also called a **Third party integration**.

 ### Client Componets: